 Compact and lightweight are popular camera features, especially for entry-level users, and the R100 is all about those attributes.
-The R100 shares the R50's size, but the R100 is lighter than the already lightweight R50.
+The R100 shares the R50's size, but the R100 is lighter than that lightweight camera.
 Though slightly thicker, the R100 is even smaller and lighter than the M50 Mark II.
 Only Canon's tiniest M-series cameras, such as the Canon EOS M200, are smaller or lighter than the R100.

 The additional features that made the M50 and M50 II ultra-popular are again featured in the R100, including ease of use, a solid AF system, and a useful set of controls.

 The entry-level consumer and enthusiasts this camera targets are likely using their phone cameras with frequency.
-The R100's imaging sensor measures 22.3 x 14.9mm, while the biggest imaging sensor in an iPhone at review time is 9.8 x 7.3mm.
+Limiting to the phone's image quality is the size of its imaging sensor.
+The biggest imaging sensor in an iPhone at review time is only 9.8 x 7.3mm, while the R100's imaging sensor measures 22.3 x 14.9mm.
 Those numbers make the total light-capturing area difference 332.27mm2 vs. 71.54mm2.

 It doesn't take an engineer to understand that a far larger imaging sensor translates into far more light captured, and the massively larger lens plays a similarly significant role in image quality.
-Your phone camera images may look good on your phone, but phone camera images, especially those captured in low light, and especially those with subject motion, tend to fall apart when observed at the detail level.
+Your phone camera images may look good on your phone, but those images, especially those captured in low light, and especially those with subject motion, tend to fall apart when viewed at the detail level.

 Yes, your phone is convenient and easy to use.
 Want high-quality images from an inexpensive camera that is as easy to use as your phone?
 The Canon EOS R100 is your new camera.